archersmind/FreeRTOS-raspi3/README.md

 FreeRTOS ported to Raspberry Pi 3 (64bit)

-I have not yte test on real hardware yet.
+I have not yet tested on real hardware.

 I test with QEMU 6.1.0